travis-ci/docs-travis-ci-com/user/reference/bionic.md

 infrastructure.
 If you are running an Enterprise installation, please reach out to [enterprise@travis-ci.com](mailto:enterprise@travis-ci.com?subject=Try%20out%20Bionic) to see how you can use the Bionic Docker images.

-## Differences from the previous relealse images
+## Differences from the previous release images

 Travis CI Ubuntu 18.04 includes the following changes and improvements: